 CJ Wellings Ltd, FDAP and WIRED do not accept responsibility for the accuracy of statements made by contributors or advertisers.
-The contents of this magazine are the copyright of CJ Wellings Ltd, but do not necessarily represent its views. not necessarily represent its views or those of FDAP, WIRED and its
+The contents of this magazine are the copyright of CJ Wellings Ltd, but do not necessarily represent its views, or those of FDAP, WIRED and its partner organisations.